liaulab/DNMT3A_base_editor_scanning/README.md

 - Library-input-v3.csv, which contains the sequences of library sgRNAs and base information.

 ## 2. Base editor scanning data analysis scripts
 Code used to process raw reads and analyze DNMT3A base editor scanning results, including PWES analysis.
 'Batch_info.csv' input file is included in this directory.
 Supplementary Table 2 provides the normalized read counts at the replicate level.
-Raw fastq files are available upon request.

 ## 3. Genotyping analysis scripts
 Code used to analyze genotyping results and construct allele tables.
+Inputs to scripts are CRISPResso2 output, as well as the .txt CRISPResso2 batch files (included in the subdirectory).
+Scripts are as follows:
+- genotyping_1.py, for analysis of sgW698 (Fig. 1i and Extended Data Fig. 1f) and sgE756 and sgG532 (Fig. 2f and Extended Data Fig. 2f) genotyping.
+- genotyping_2.py, for analysis of sgRNA validation genotyping (Fig. 4c and Extended Data Fig. 4b,d) and construction of allele table (Supplementary Table 4).
+- genotyping_3.py, for analysis of base editing around E342 codon (Extended Data Fig. 6b).

 ## 4. Reporter bisulfite sequencing analysis script
-Code used to analyze reporter bisulfite sequencing results.
+Code used to analyze reporter bisulfite amplicon sequencing data (Extended Data Fig. 1c).
+Input to script is CRISPResso2 output.

 ## 5. PWWP evolutionary conservation analysis script
 Code used to...